TorchDR/TorchDR/README.rst

 The code to generate this figure is available `here <https://github.com/TorchDR/TorchDR/tree/main/examples/mnist/panorama_readme.py>`_.

 **Single cell example.**
-Here is an example of single cell embeddings using TorchDR, where the embeddings are colored by cell type and the number of cells is indicated in each title.
+Here is an example of single cell embeddings using ``TorchDR``, where the embeddings are colored by cell type and the number of cells is indicated in each title.

 .. image:: https://github.com/torchdr/torchdr/raw/main/docs/source/figures/single_cell_readme.png
    :width: 700px